apache/streampipes-examples/README.md

 # StreamPipes

-Apache StreamPipes (incubating) A self-service (Industrial) IoT toolbox to enable non-technical userAccounts to connect , analyze and explore IoT data streams.
+Apache StreamPipes is a self-service (Industrial) IoT toolbox to enable non-technical userAccounts to connect , analyze and explore IoT data streams.

 It leverages non-technical userAccounts to quickly define and execute processing pipelines based on an easily extensible